Mortymorth/SU-free-amount/README.md

 # SU-free-amount
-Gives the free amount from simple inputs
+Gives the SU free amount (the amount you're allowed to earn besides your SU) from simple inputs.